Vizzuality/gfw-doc-api/source/includes/api/_metadata.md

 ## Metadata definition

-A Metadata can be any kind of data associated to a existing resource (i.e. Dataset, Layer or Widget)
+A Metadata can be any kind of data associated to an existing resource (i.e. Dataset, Layer or Widget)

-Some fields are important for identifying the entity properly, other ones are just optional and give extra information about it.
+Some fields are important to identify the entity properly, others are just optional and give extra information about it.

 | Field             | Description                                                       | Type
 | ------------------|:-----------------------------------------:                        | -----: